skip to Main Content

 The First Few Days with a New Puppy

-During your puppy’s first few days in his new fur-ever home, prepare yourself for lots of messes and chewing (although if you’ve done your puppy proofing well, these will be easier to deal with).
+During your puppy’s first few days in his new fur-ever home, prepare yourself for lots of messes and chewing (although if you’ve puppy-proofed well, these will be easier to deal with).
 Your pup may also experience a little anxiety.
 After all, he’s probably away from his mother and litter mates for the first time in his young life.
-As his new doggie parent, you can do a lot to help him adjust and settle in.
+As his new doggie parent, you can do a lot to help him adjust and settle in a new environment.

 Spend Time Together